AI Enhanced Lenses

 • … and on and on

-Older generation lenses with “simpler curves” get the job done quite nicely, but clarity is lost wherever those curves don’t perfectly match up to what the eye is doing.
+• Older generation lenses with “simpler curves” got the job done well enough, but clarity was lost wherever those curves didn’t line up to what the eye was doing.

 A Bug’s Eye Approach

-With the advent of CNC (Computer Numerical Control) machines and higher computer processing powers, machines are now able to grind the lenses with nanoscopic details all over the lens, refining the angle of bent light “just so” to provide better clarity, less distortion, and a relaxed gaze at that particular eye position.
+• With the advent of CNC (Computer Numerical Control) machines and higher computer processing powers, machines are now able to grind the lenses with those nanoscopic details all over the lens, refining the angle of bent light “just so” to provide better clarity, less distortion, and a relaxed gaze at any particular eye position.

-Great, so problem solved!
-Why the need for AI?
+• Great, so problem solved!
+So why the need for AI?…

 • The age of this patient, and therefore their typical pupil size